 Only look at borrowing from reputable organisations, these companies must registered with the Financial Conduct Authority.
 The FCA register can be found here.

 Take some time to understand how you are seen by lenders by researching your credit rating and overcoming any bad financial habits you may have, i.e. regularly missing payments.
 You should attempt to adopt best practises to help elevate your credit rating so you are seen as someone who is creditworthy.
 It is never too late to make changes to your financial lifestyle that will in time, help to increase your overall credit rating.
-Do not apply to multiple lenders in quick succession as this will result in your credit score being adversely affected, you should use an eligibility checker instead.
+Do not apply to multiple lenders in quick succession as this will result in your credit score being adversely affected.